-The Twelve were directed to “Go” (10:5-7), being told where not to go, “Go not into the way [road; path] of the Gentiles, and into any city of the Samaritans enter ye not” (10:5), and where to go: “Go rather to the lost [dying; bound for destruction] sheep of the house of Israel [Jews; descendants of Jacob]” (10:6).
+The disciples, now apostles, were commissioned to “Go” (10:5-7), and given two directives.
+1) They were told where not to go, “Go not into the way [road; path; lifestyle] of the Gentiles, and into any city of the Samaritans enter ye not” (10:5).
+2) The second, they were told where (or rather to whom) to go: “Go rather to the lost [dying; bound for destruction] sheep of the house of Israel [Twelve Tribes; lineage of Jacob]” (10:6).

-Bearing in mind the principle, “unto whom much is given, much is required” (Luke 12:48), the Twelve were told the judgment of God would fall heavier upon those who heard the Gospel and rejected it, than when the wrath of God fell upon “the land of Sodom and Gomorrah” (10:15).
+Closing thought – Bear in mind the principle, “unto whom much is given, much is required” (Luke 12:48).
+The apostles were told the judgment of God would fall heavier upon those who heard the Gospel and rejected it, than when the wrath of God fell upon “the land of Sodom and Gomorrah” (10:15).

-A sobering warning: The weight and degree of God’s judgment will be greater on those who have heard the Truth and rejected it, than it will be upon those who have little to no knowledge of God’s Word.
+A sobering truth: The weight and degree of God’s judgment will be greater on those who have heard the Truth and rejected it, than it upon those who have little or no knowledge of God’s Word.